-Dusseldorp Forum is providing support for the important task of evaluating the impact of the initiative for children, communities and schools.
-Results from the evaluation will assist in developing future series and will help to tailor resources in order to maximise the overall effectiveness of the initiative.
+The Dusseldorp Forum has funded the final evaluation reports, which evaluate the impact of the initiative on children, communities and schools.
+There are six case studies, a final report and a literature review available.
+The feedback and analysis in these reports will assist in developing future series and will help tailor resources for educators and children in order to maximise the overall effectiveness of the initiative.

 We hope that by providing children with a window into the often-mysterious world of school we can achieve our aim of successful school transition for Indigenous preschool children, a transition that prepares them for a thrilling, lifelong learning journey.